Skip to main content

 • Cardiovascular Strain ∞ Glucocorticoids can increase blood pressure and have direct effects on the cardiovascular system, heightening long-term risk.

-Therefore, a that leverages a coercive financial incentive to extract GINA-protected information may, on a physiological level, be inducing a state of chronic stress that actively undermines metabolic and hormonal health.
+Therefore, a wellness program that leverages a coercive financial incentive to extract GINA-protected information may, on a physiological level, be inducing a state of chronic stress that actively undermines metabolic and hormonal health.
 The external conflict between the regulations becomes internalized as a biological stressor, a testament to the profound interconnectedness of our psychological state and our physiological function.

 Autonomy as a Biological Imperative